A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

 where $L$ is in degree zero, and where the differentials are given up to the standard signs by

-If the local system underlies a variation of pure Hodge structures of weight $k$, ${\mathbf C}^{\bullet}( \{ N_j \}, L)$ is in a natural way a complex of mixed Hodge structures (\cite[\S 4]{KK}) isomorphic to $i_p^*IC(\cL)$ \cite[Corollary 3.4.4]{KK}, and its cohomology sheaves $\cH^r(i_p^*\IC(\cL))$ have a natural mixed Hodge structure, which, by "purity", satisfies:
+If the local system underlies a variation of pure Hodge structures of weight $k$, ${\mathbf C}^{\bullet}( \{ N_j \}, L)$ is in a natural way a complex of mixed Hodge structures (\cite[\S 4]{KK}) isomorphic to $i_p^*\IC(\cL)$ \cite[Corollary 3.4.4]{KK}, and its cohomology sheaves $\cH^r(i_p^*\IC(\cL))$ have a natural mixed Hodge structure and its weight filtration satisfies:

 (\cite[Theorem 4.0.1]{KK}).